Silentwarior112/GT4-pat-creator/README.md

 	skipping the need to rebuild it with the script.
 	- For menu models, view the model in one of the game's menus such as a dealership and inspect it.
 	To refresh the model, simply hover the game's cursor over to another car and then back again.
-	- For lod models, go to practice mode on Mid-Field raceway normal, or top speed run in Test course.
+	- For lod models, go to practice mode on Mid-Field raceway normal, chamonix, and top speed run in Test course.
-	These two tracks give quick access to view the lower detail lod of the model.
+	These three tracks give quick access to view the lower detail lods of the model.
 	Test course will pan the camera backward at the beginning which will show the hard transition to the 2nd lod.
 Mid-Field practice run will provide a replay camera angle that will allow you to view the 2nd lod from all angles.
 Once control is given to you, drive backwards to